-The Federal Open Market Committee last raised the fed funds rate by a quarter point at its December 19, 2018, meeting.
-The current fed funds rate is 1.75 percent.
+The Federal Open Market Committee last lowered the fed funds rate by a quarter point at its October 30, 2019, meeting.
+The current fed funds rate is between the range of 1.5% and 1.75%.
 The Committee lowered it due to concerns about economic growth and inflation to warrant further hikes.
 As a result, it will not increase this interest rate for the next few years.

 How do these stable interest rates affect you?
 It depends on whether you are a saver or a borrower.
 An increasing fed funds rate improves returns on savings accounts, money market accounts, and certificates of deposit.

 Loans are a little different.
 Only adjustable-rate loan interest rates are determined by the fed funds rate.
 These include auto loans, adjustable-rate mortgages, and credit cards.